flarum/flarum.github.io/_docs/troubleshooting.md

 Once you have gathered all the information you can about the problem, you're ready to file a bug report.
 Please post it as a new discussion in the [Support forum](http://discuss.flarum.org/t/support); you'll find more information about how to report bugs on the [Contributing](http://flarum.org/docs/contributing/) page.
 We also recommend that you read through [this article](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) for some useful pointers on how to write an effective bug report.

 If you discover something new about the issue after filing your report, please add that information at the bottom of your original post.
 It's a good idea to file a report even if you have solved the problem on your own, since other users may also benefit from your solution.
 If you've found a temporary workaround for the problem, be sure to mention that as well.

-___

-## Oops!
-Something went wrong...

-If you get a red "Oops!
-Something went wrong..." message while using your forum, enable debug mode as outlined above, then follow these steps to find out more information about what's going wrong:

-### Google Chrome

-1. Open the Inspector: View > Developer > JavaScript Console.
-2. Choose the *Network* tab.
-3. Repeat the action that caused the error message to appear.
-4. Click on the red request that has failed.
-5. Select the *Response* tab and include the contents in your support request.

-### Mozilla Firefox

-1. Open the Inspector: Tools > Web Developer > Network.
-2. Repeat the action that caused the error message to appear.
-3. Click on the red request that has failed.
-5. Select the *Response* tab and include the contents in your support request.